-Along with keeping a can-do attitude thriving in your workplace, it’s important to deal with any conflicts that arise quickly, calmly, and professionally.
+Along with keeping a can-do attitude thriving in your workplace, it’s essential to deal with any conflicts that arise quickly, calmly, and professionally.
 Say, for instance, that you find yourself clashing with another manager.
 If you air your grievances publicly, it will only be a matter of time before your employees pick up on the unrest.
 Soon, your team and the other manager’s team will find themselves constantly at odds.
 While a little good-natured competition can be healthy, the last thing you want to do is accidentally encourage open hostilities within your business.
 Take some initiative and try to foster positive workplace relationships.

 As a leader, you want your team to trust you, and you want to be able to trust them in turn.
 Without hard work, accountability, and integrity, there is no way to build that trust.
 But in order for your employees to display these qualities, you must first model them yourself.
 Work hard—pitch in when your team needs a hand and make it clear from the start that there is no assignment beneath you.
 Most importantly, make sure that you do a good job at those assignments and hold yourself accountable.
 Your employees will measure themselves against your example.
 That is why you must conduct yourself with considerable integrity.
 If you ask your team to follow a set of rules, you must also be ready to follow those rules yourself.

 With a bit of intention, you can soon become a role model for your team.
 By setting yourself up as a quality leader, you can trust your team to go above and beyond.
 After all, they’ll be following your example.